-Large animal composting can be accomplished by layering in either a bin or a windrow.
+Poultry composting can be accomplished by layering in either a bin or a windrow.
 The material is layered the same for both systems.
-Begin by placing a 600 mm (24 in) layer of carbon material such as sawdust on the bottom, Figure 2 and 3.
+Begin by placing a 300 mm (12 in) layer of carbon material such as dry poultry litter on the bottom, Figure 2 and 3.

 Carcasses are placed on top of the base layer at least 230 mm (9 in) away from the edge of the base.
-Carcasses should be 600 mm (24 in.) apart.
+Carcasses should not overlap.
 Too many carcasses in one spot leads to localized wet areas and poor composting.
-Small pigs may be grouped or placed with less carbon material between them.

-After the carcasses are positioned, they are covered immediately with 600 mm (24 in) of carbon material.
+After the carcasses are positioned, they are covered immediately with 150 mm (6 in) of carbon material.
 Layering of carcasses and carbon material continues until the pile is 1.2 - 1.8 m (4 - 6 ft) tall.
 Cover the pile with 600 mm (24 in) of carbon materials.